Economics Graduate Poster Day

 - Posters should clearly indicate: the name of the entrant; the title of the poster/project; whether the entrant is an MA or PhD student.

-- On Poster Day: Entrants should be in the competition room (H-1145) at 12 p.m. for the welcome speech by the Department Chair and Graduate Program Director and remain until 3 p.m. to be able to discuss their research and answer questions.
+- On Poster Day: Entrants should be in the competition area (by H-1155) at 12 p.m. for the welcome speech by the Department Chair and Graduate Program Director and remain until 2 p.m. to be able to discuss their research and answer questions.
 Entrants who are not available to attend in person will not be considered for an award.

 - Each entrant will present their poster to the jury.
-The entrant will have three (3) minutes for their presentation, after which they will be asked to remain by their poster to answer questions from the audience.
+The entrant will have three (3) minutes for their presentation, after which they will be asked to remain by their poster to answer questions from the jury (1-2 minutes).

 - Posters will be assessed for the two juried prizes according to two criteria: